 Can Websites Selling Fakes Be Removed?

 One particular problem with many of the websites selling fake pharma products is that they are hosted by hosting providers notorious for their noncompliance with genuine legal complaints.
 From experience, our Analysts note that many other key online stakeholders such as registrars, registries, and search engines can also be passive in their approach to removing these sites.
 This can make website removal a frustrating process for brand holders, yet not an impossible one.

 Through a combination of legal and tech industry know-how, our Analyst teams specialize in tackling the most difficult cases.
 Our workflows include issuing warning or cease and desist letters, checking WHOIS data and comparing this against our broad datasets, creating networks of contacts who can assist with removals, and working closely with registrars, registries, and other stakeholders.
 Additionally, we work through search engine delisting, reporting sites to payment service providers, and collaboration with enforcement agencies such as PIPCU and Europol.
 It is only with determination and expertise that we are able to tackle the most serious threats to brand and public health safety.

-If you want to learn more about how Corsearch works to create online brand protection strategies for the pharmaceutical sector please contact us today.
+If you want to learn more about how Corsearch works to create online brand protection strategies for the pharmaceutical sector, get in touch.